k2s/sysadmin/delta.chat/README.md

 characters, which is tricky for some clients.

 So I added `rewrite /en/2021-11-10-blog-gdpr /en/2021-11-10-blog-GDPR
-permanent;` to the nginx config and reloaded the page; now it works, too.
+permanent;` to the nginx config and reloaded the page with `sudo systemctl reload nginx`; now it works, too.